Configure HA L4 Cluster in AWS

 • Listen Port, Destination Node, Destination Service — set per the service being fronted.

-Connector configured with Listen Interface = eth1 — the connector binds only to the cluster IP
+Connector configured with Listen Interface = All

 The configured connector appears in the cluster’s Connectors list: